pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 ```

-## Using doctest to run docstring examples in your packages methods and functions
+## Using doctest to run docstring examples in your package's methods and functions
 <!-- This link isn't working no matter how i create the target. not sure
 why -->
 Above, we provided some examples of good, better, best docstring formats.
 If you are using Sphinx to create your docs, you can add the [doctest](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) extension to your Sphinx build.
 Doctest provides an additiona; check for docstrings with example code in them.